pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

 ### Overview

-**Notifi aims to be the customer engagement layer that bridges projects in web3 with users in the real world by providing a simple service to provide a straightforward messaging experience for users.**
+Notifi helps web3 projects of all sizes create meaningful moments with their users across the globe—from the simplest text messages to urgent communications.

 Getting constant push notifications from your email, messages, social media platforms, and every other app can be overwhelming as it is.
 With the explosion of a new generation of blockchain projects and the eventual mass adoption by the public in the banking (Defi & Payments), NFTs, and the gaming industry, the average consumer will need a new web3 ready notification experience to track and manage all their critical activities.

-Notifi aims to provide a simple entry point to bring enhanced customer experince by providing projects an easy way to integrate.
-Developers will get worldwide connectivity by using Notifi SDK's and getting support for all consumer channels
+As the customer engagement layer, we help bridge projects in web3 to channels like voice, text, chat, and email through our APIs.
+Our aim is to provide meaningful interactions with customers on the channels they prefer.

 **Products and Solutions:**

-Notifi helps web3 projects of all sizes create meaningful moments with their users across the globe—from the simplest text messages to financially urgent communications.
 We intend to connect everyone to their world via our messaging service thats and to fuel the future of communications by bringing the world closer with these core product offerings:

 1) **Notifi APIs**: Our focus will be to allow developers worldwide to use Notifi to unlock communications infrastructure through simple APIs that are simple enough for any developer to use yet robust enough to power the world's most demanding applications.
 We will provide APIs to dapps to provide their users with a first-class/native experience.

 2) **Notifi Center**: If users want to tailor their push notification experience, Notifi Center is a mobile and web application that will allow the consumer to have a single source of truth to view and manage all their messages in the web3 world.

 3) **Notifi Ad Manager**: With our messaging platform, we will provide marketers the ability to create cohesive, multichannel engagements that drive business growth and retention to the growing crypto user segments.
 Use Notifi segmentation data of wallets to select your audience and push your message or airdrops at scale!

 - An indication of how your project relates to / integrates into Terra.